webidsecurityrepo/pdns/pdns/dnsdistdist/docs/reference/dq.rst

   .. method:: DNSQuestion:setTag(key, value)

+    .. versionchanged:: 1.7.0
+      Prior to 1.7.0 calling :func:`DNSQuestion:setTag` would not overwrite an existing tag value if already set.

     Set a tag into the DNSQuestion object.
-    This function will not overwrite an existing tag.
-If the tag already exists it will keep its original value.
+Overwrites the value if any already exists.

     :param string key: The tag's key
     :param string value: The tag's value

   .. method:: DNSQuestion:setTagArray(tags)

+    .. versionchanged:: 1.7.0
+      Prior to 1.7.0 calling :func:`DNSQuestion:setTagArray` would not overwrite existing tag values if already set.

     Set an array of tags into the DNSQuestion object.
-    This function will not overwrite an existing tag.
-If the tag already exists it will keep its original value.
+Overwrites the values if any already exist.

     :param table tags: A table of tags, using strings as keys and values